anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

 ---
-Description: How to deploy a smart contract to the Palm network using Hardhat.
+description: how to deploy a smart contract to the palm network using hardhat.
 ---

 # Deploy an NFT contract using Hardhat